-Ŵ Ŵ Ŵ 2 3 5 1 4 They describe their They describe their role They describe their role in a way that in a way that doesn't role in a way that does not show show significance. shows significance. significance.
-Delegation tactics were Delegation tactics Delegation tactics efficient and helpful. were efficient and were not efficient helpful. or helpful.
+2 3 4 They describe their role They describe their in a way that doesn't role in a way that show significance. shows significance.
+Delegation tactics were Delegation tactics were efficient and efficient and helpful. were not efficient helpful. or helpful.
 Do you prefer working in teams or by yourself?
-Why?
+Why? $\widehat{\mathbf{v}}$ environment but are unable to back that up with rational reasons.

-23 T 2 3 They choose teams They feel they would
+They feel they would